Josephvs96/BluePeak-Budget-Backend/README.md

     }
     ```

+    **The email and password fields in this object are required.
+This is because the only way to login is via email and password**

     **The password on the backend is not hashed and it's saved in plain text, _DO NOT_ use a password that you usually use**

     Returns an object with: